(Malone Procedure; Antegrade Colonic Enema Procedure)

 At the Care Center

-- Redness, swelling, pain, bleeding, or any pus from the wound
+- Redness, swelling, bleeding, or discharge from the incision

 American Society of Colon and Rectal Surgeons